Wayne Laugesen: Catholic sex abuse scandal

-As the National Catholic Register's correspondent covering the United States Conference of Catholic Bishops when the Catholic sexual abuse scandal emerged, Laugesen is often cited for research that has put the problem in context by comparing abuse statistics of Catholic institutions with those of other religious and secular organizations.
+As the National Catholic Register's correspondent covering the United States Conference of Catholic Bishops in Dallas, after the Catholic sexual abuse scandal surfaced, Laugesen is cited for research that contrasts the crisis in Catholic institutions with similar and systemic problems in other religious and secular organizations.

 Drugs

-Though preferring to be seen as a social conservative, Laugesen has been critical of the war on drugs.
-His drug war research often appears on web sites hosted by the National Organization for the Reform of Marijuana Laws and other organizations devoted to drug legalization.
-Laugesen's research into the DARE program (Drug Abuse Resistance Education) has led to articles that have been used in campaigns to get DARE out of public and private schools.
+As a social, cultural and economic conservative, Laugesen has been critical of the war on drugs.
+His drug-war research often appears on web sites hosted by the National Organization for the Reform of Marijuana Laws and other organizations devoted to drug legalization.
+Laugesen's research into the DARE program (Drug Abuse Resistance Education) led to articles used by campaigns to reform DARE or remove it from K-12 schools.

-Laugesen and The Gazette's editorial board were widely criticized in 2015 for producing the series "Clearing the Haze," which blasted state regulations and regulators for problems with Colorado's recreational and medicinal marijuana industries.
+After trying to expose the Reagan-Bush era "war on drugs" as ineffective, Laugesen became a routine critic of Colorado's legalization of cannabis and decriminalization of fentanyl and other street drugs.
+Laugesen and The Gazette's editorial board were widely criticized in 2015 for producing the series Clearing the Haze, which blasted state regulations and regulators for problems with Colorado's recreational and medicinal marijuana industries.

 Religious controversies

-Laugesen often defends Israel and Judaism, but was accused of anti-semitism in a 2008 article in the Independent, an alternative newsweekly that intercepted an e-mail conversation between Laugesen and an official of the Military Religious Freedom Foundation, an organization that fights against military efforts to establish religion.
-Other media reported on the controversy and the allegations were quickly refuted.
+A zionist, Laugesen often defends Israel and Judaism.
+Despite leading his editorial board to maintain a pro-Israel stand, a 2008 cover story in the Colorado Springs Independent, an alternative newsweekly, accused him of anti-Semitism after the publication intercepted an e-mail exchange between Laugesen and an official of the Military Religious Freedom Foundation—a left-leaning organization that fights against Christian expression and symbolism in the U.S. military.
+Other media reported on the controversy and the allegations were quickly refuted by a reputable Jewish publisher.

-A defender of religious liberty, Laugesen has become a frequent topic of criticism by atheist leader PZ Myers.
-Dozens of other well-known atheist activists have come out against Laugesen, including the atheist expert of About.com.
+As a defender of religious liberty, Laugesen has become a frequent topic of criticism by atheist leader PZ Myers.
+Dozens of other well-known atheist leaders have criticized Laugesen.

-Laugesen has stirred controversy in Colorado and the mostly-conservative Christian city of Colorado Springs by advocating for Mosques, inviting them to build in Colorado.
-Conversely, Laugesen routinely defended the former Denver Broncos rookie quarterback Tim Tebow against attacks from the secular media.

-Laugesen was featured on national television and radio to discuss the Denver City Council's 2015 opposition to Chick-fil-A in Denver International Airport, as a result of CEO Dan Cathy's statements and donations in support of traditional marriage and family.
+Laugesen was featured on national television and radio to discuss the Denver City Council's 2015 opposition to Chick-fil-A operating at the Denver International Airport.
+Chic-fil-A opponents took issue with the chain's then-CEO, Dan Cathy, offering verbal and financial support for traditional marriage and family.

 Video producer

-Laugesen and his wife, Dede, are co-producers of Holy Baby! and Holy Baby!
-2, a popular set of multilingual prayer videos for Catholic children that have been referred to as the Catholic Baby Einstein.
+Laugesen and his wife, Dede, are co-producers of "Holy Baby!", a popular series of multilingual prayer videos for children—long broadcast worldwide on EWTN—that have been referred to as "The Catholic Baby Einstein.

+Laugesen launched his personal cross-platform podcast, "Wayne's Word: uncensored," in early 2025.
+It quickly attracted millions of viewers after Laugesen began questioning left-wing protesters, including The Denver Communists, at outdoor protests.
+Despite the popularity of Wayne's Word man-on-the-street episodes, the show is mostly devoted to long-form interviews with business leaders, activists, and leading politician including Gov. Jared Polis, D-Colorado, Colorado gubernatorial candidate Victor Marx, and State's Attorney Gen. Phil Weiser, D-Colorado.